harish-guda/scm-502/software.md

 ## Resources (Software):

-We will study managerially relevant operations/supply chain problems using the lens of decision-making under uncertainty.
+We will study managerially relevant operations and supply chain problems using the lens of decision-making under uncertainty.
 There are two steps:
 1. Modeling the uncertainty.
 2. Modeling the tradeoffs in decision-making.